-The Policy applies to EHRA Non-Faculty and SHRA employees who work primarily or exclusively from a remote location off campus that is neither owned nor leased by the University (for example the employee’s home).
-EHRA Non-Faculty employees with full-time or part-time (half-time or more) appointments are eligible, at the discretion of the University.
-SHRA permanent employees are eligible with the following exceptions; probationary, temporary, intermittent and part-time (less than half-time) employees are not eligible (see Section 3 of the State Personnel Manual).
+All full-time and part-time permanent, probationary, temporary and time-limited employees are eligible to participate in this program.
 Offering the opportunity to work from home is a management option; teleworking is not a universal employee benefit.
 Some positions have job responsibilities or functions that do not lend themselves to teleworking; therefore teleworking is not an option for all employees.
 A teleworking situation is voluntary for the employee and at the discretion of management and/or the employee’s supervisor.

 A. Alternate Work Location – a worksite other than the central workplace can include an employee’s home or a satellite office where official State business is performed.